-Just like before, the positional arguments root and keyword arguments rel and annotation behave exactly like in find.
+Just like before, the positional arguments root and keyword argument rel behave exactly like in find.
 An additional positional argument, oclass is required.
 The keyword arguments criterion, find_all and max_depth are not available, as they are fixed to: the individual belonging to the given class, True (as identifiers are unique) and unlimited.